open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/jaeger.md

 ### InstrumentationLibrary

-OpenTelemetry Span's `InstrumentationLibrary` MUST be reported as `tags` to Jaeger using the following mapping.
+OpenTelemetry Span's `InstrumentationLibrary` MUST be reported as span `tags` to Jaeger using the following mapping.

 | OpenTelemetry | Jaeger |
 | ------------- | ------ |